 We achieved a \$1.76 million surplus for the 2015/16 financial year against a budgeted surplus of \$4.80 million.
-This represents a significant decrease over the \$12.14 million surplus achieved for 2014/15.
+This represents a significant decrease from the \$12.14 million surplus achieved in 2014/15.
 The reduction in the Operating Result from last year is mainly due to a combination of the following factors: \$2.99 million prepaid by the Victorian Grants Commission in 2014/15, which had a compounding impact on 2015/16 of \$5.98 million; and a reduction in non-recurrent grant funding of \$5.08 million.

-Most of the variance from budget was a result of the operating grants received in 2014/15 of \$2.99 million, a prepayment of 50% of the 2015/16 Financial Assistance Grants, and expenditure incurred for bushfire recovery of \$1.70 million.
-Both of these occurred after the preparation of the budget hence the variance.
+Most of the variance from budget was a result of the operating grants received in 2014/15 of \$2.99 million, a prepayment of 50 per cent of the 2015/16 Financial Assistance Grants, and expenditure incurred for bushfire recovery of \$1.70 million.
+Both of these occurred after the preparation of the budget, hence the variance.

-Over 96% of our operating costs occurred in the following three categories:
+Over 96 per cent of our operating costs occurred in the following three categories:

-- Employee expenses 41%
+Employee expenses 41 per cent

-- Materials and services 34%
+Materials and services 34 per cent

-- Depreciation 21%
+Depreciation 21 per cent

-For more information on the actual variances to budget please refer to the Financial Statements note 2a (page 104).
+For more information on the actual variances to budget please refer to the Financial Statements Note 2a (page 102).

-Underlying Result
+Underlying result